 There’s really no way of avoiding it: New York is stinkin’ expensive.
 Coming from anywhere save perhaps San Francisco, you can expect a significant bump in cost of living expenses in general, but particularly in your housing costs.
 Wise counsel usually recommends not shelling out more than 30% of your income in rent or mortgage.

 In New York however, it’s not uncommon for residents to be spending more than half their income on their rent.
 This certainly is no requirement for renters, but be aware that you may be paying more upfront and month to month than you’re used to.
 Average rents in NYC vary wildly from neighborhood to neighborhood, with rents for one-bedrooms ranging from sub-$2,000 to soaring above $4,000 in more desirable (or trendy) parts of the island.
-If you’re looking for a more detailed guide on average rent by neighborhood in NYC, check out our New York City Boroughs Guide or use a resource like City Realty.
+If you’re looking for a more detailed guide on average rent by neighborhood in NYC, check out our guides to the New York City Boroughs and surrounding suburbs, or use a resource like City Realty.

 How to Find an Apartment in NYC

 The first thing you’ll want to get a handle on as you begin your search, particularly if you’re coming from another city, is where to live in NYC – that is, what borough and neighborhood.
 Much of this decision centers around where you’ll be working, and therefore what kind of access to transportation you need.

 How you’ll want to find a new place in New York depends on your situation.
 Are you looking to rent and get on a brand-new lease on your own or with a spouse?
 Or, are you taking over a lease, or interested in renting a room in someone’s already-leased apartment?
 As you begin your search, here are a few ideas and options to consider.

 If you’re looking to share an apartment with roommates, or take over a lease…